 Meet Coach Wilson

-Assistant head coach for sprints and jumps Roy Wilson joined Blair's faculty in 2009 as a physics teacher and now serves as chair of the science department.
+Assistant head coach for sprints and jumps Roy Wilson joined Blair's faculty in 2009 as a physics teacher.
 He completed his undergraduate work at Colby College in Waterville, Maine, in 2007, and then spent two years teaching math and coaching girls' cross country at Cushing Academy in Ashburnham, Massachusetts.
 He lives in the Gateway house near the School's entrance and serves as the head coach of boys’ and girls track and field.

 Meet Coach Saylor